DewminaUdayashan/flutter_auto_localizations/README.md

 ### 1. Enable Flutter Localizations

-Add the following to your  pubspec.yaml  under  **dependencies**  if not already present:
+Add the following to your  pubspec.yaml  under  **dev_dependencies**  if not already present:

 ```yaml
 dependencies: